 Putting More Speed in Express

-The combination of Jake Mays and Tim Steele’s leadership brought a uniquely progressive set of skills to this project, resulting in the first ever North American commercetools implementation.
+The combination of the Aries team's leadership brought a uniquely progressive set of skills to this project, resulting in the first ever North American commercetools implementation.

 The Snapshot

 Express, a Fortune 1000 retail company, based in Columbus, Ohio, had the usual issues with its on-premise, legacy application.
 It was expensive, system integrations were troublesome, there were upgrade and compliance hurdles, and seemingly simple UI changes were laborious.
-The combination of Jake Mays and Tim Steele’s leadership on a commercetools implementation brought a uniquely progressive set of skills and processes to this project.
+The combination of the Aries team’s leadership on a commercetools implementation brought a uniquely progressive set of skills and processes to this project.
 These qualifications led to Express hosting the first ever successful commercetools implementation in North America.
 As a result, Express gleaned a 19.6% increase in ecommerce revenue, where online sales represented 28.7% of its overall revenue within the first year.

-– Brendan Gualdoni, former VP of Commerce & Enterprise Architecture
+– Brendan Gualdoni, former VP of Commerce & Enterprise Architecture, Express

 Meet the Client